June 20, 2016

 that turns lost souls into religious ones.

 Of the two kinds of fear one ought to have towards God, the first is reverential fear, which is what the angels, the beatified, and the just [have towards Him].
 The second is servile fear, which is a posture often assumed towards what is perfect, as we see in the conversion of the Apostle Paul and other saints.
-Even those who have not received truthful news of God are given pause, just from seeing lightning and hearing thunder, and raise their minds to the fact that there is a first cause that moves and governs the machinery of our world; and with that they are brought to reverence it, and to fear it however they may.
+The sight of lightning and sound of thunder give pause even to those who have not heard the true word of God, who intuit that there is a first cause that moves and governs the machinery of our world; and with that they are brought to reverence it, and to fear it however they may.
 To signify this, I have put a lightning bolt of the kind that painters commonly give to Jupiter, with the heading:

-THE FIRST TO PUT GODS IN THE WORLD WAS FEAR
+THE FIRST TO BRING GODS INTO THE WORLD WAS FEAR

 From the Emblemas morales (1610) of Sebastián de Covarrubias y Orozco (Emblem 101).